rintnetwork/front-end/src/content/whitepaper/index.md

 With the new Whisper V2 protocol, we can now delegate nodes to do ofline inboxing (storing messages while clients are ofline) and we will extend this ability to support push notifications.

 This allows us to establish a market for push notification providers.
-For service, stakeholders will deposit RNT with a provider, who may charge microtransactions for notification and storage.
+For service, stakeholders will deposit REY with a provider, who may charge microtransactions for notification and storage.

 This afords stakeholders the right to choose which nodes in the network will provide the service for them, and what kind of push notification providers they would like to use, perhaps choosing Deepstream over Google or opting completely out of the service to maximize their privacy.